CiscoDevNet/terraform-provider-dcnm/website/docs/r/service_node.html.markdown

 ## Argument Reference

 - `name` - (Required) Name of Object Service Node.
 - `node_type` - (Required) Name of the service node type.
-Aloowed values are "Firewall", "ADC" and "VNF".
+Allowed values are "Firewall", "ADC" and "VNF".
 - `service_fabric` - (Required) Name of external fabric where the service node is located.
 - `attached_fabric` - (Required) Name of attached easy fabric to which service node is attached.
 - `attached_switch_interface_name` - (Required) Switch interfaces where the service node will be attached.